raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 - The default timeout for checking bootable USB devices is 2 seconds.
 Some flash drives and hard disks power up too slowly.
 It is possible to extend this timeout to five seconds (add a new file `timeout` to the SD card), but note that some devices take even longer to respond.
 - Some flash drives have a very specific protocol requirement that is not handled by the bootcode and may thus be incompatible.
-- Lack of power can be an issue so it is recommended to use a powered USB hub, particularly if you are attaching more than one storage device to the Raspberry Pi.
-If your device has its own power supply, then use that.

 <a name="pi4"></a>
 ## Raspberry Pi 4